-The past two years have been big years for new accounting standards.
+The past few years have been big years for new accounting standards.
 Many entities have been diligently working on implementing the revenue recognition standard, the new lease standard and the credit loss standard.
 Other entities are breathing a sigh of relief that FASB delayed the effective dates of some of these standards for certain entities.

 Learn more about revenue recognition’s impact.5 Steps to Understanding the New Revenue Recognition Standards

 With all the talk generated by these three big standards, one accounting standards update (ASU) that may have flown under the radar for many entities is ASU 2016-01: FINANCIAL INSTRUMENTS—OVERALL (SUBTOPIC 825-10): RECOGNITION AND MEASUREMENT OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES.